Fabian Moreau

-Fabian Moreau (born April 9, 1994) is an American football cornerback for the New York Giants of the National Football League (NFL).
-He played college football at UCLA and was drafted by the Washington Redskins in the third round of the 2017 NFL Draft.
+Fabian Moreau (born April 9, 1994) is an American professional football cornerback for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the UCLA Bruins and was selected by the Washington Redskins in the third round of the 2017 NFL draft.
+He also played for the New York Giants and Denver Broncos.

-Early years
+Early life

 Moreau attended Western High School in Davie, Florida.
 He played running back and wide receiver.
 A 3-star recruit, Moreau committed to UCLA to play college football over offers from Boston College, Illinois, Northwestern, Vanderbilt, and Wake Forest, among others.

 College career

 Moreau switched from running back to cornerback for UCLA, where he played from 2012 to 2016.
 He became a starter his sophomore year in 2013.
 He missed most of 2015 with a broken foot.
 During his career, Moreau had 149 tackles and three interceptions.

 Professional career

+Pre-draft

 Coming out of UCLA, Moreau was projected by the majority of NFL draft experts and scouts to be a late first or second round pick.
-On January 21, 2017, he participated in the 2017 East-West Shrine Game and had an impressive performance that helped the West win 10-3.
+On January 21, 2017, he participated in the 2017 East-West Shrine Game and had an impressive performance that helped the West win 10–3.
 Moreau also received an invitation to the Reese's Senior Bowl, but declined due to being "nicked up".
-He received an invitation to the NFL combine and completed nearly all of the required combine and positional drills, but opted to skip the bench press.
+He received an invitation to the NFL Combine and completed nearly all of the required combine and positional drills, but opted to skip the bench press.
 On March 21, 2017, Moreau participated at UCLA's pro day and suffered a pectoral injury during his bench press.
 All 32 NFL teams had team representatives and scouts present to scout Moreau, Conor McDermott, Kenny Walker, Jayon Brown, Eddie Vanderdoes, and nine other prospects.
 He also performed positional drills for coaches that included Oakland Raiders' defensive backs coach Rod Woodson.
 The injury he suffered during the bench was first thought to be a strain, but was later discovered to be a torn pectoral muscle.
 On March 22, 2017, he had surgery to repair the injury.
 After suffering the injury, many analysts projected him to fall to the third round due to his history of injuries and a deep cornerback position in the draft.
 On March 21, 2017, he had a private meeting with the Detroit Lions.
 He was ranked the ninth best cornerback in the draft by NFLDraftScout.com and ranked the 11th best by NFL analyst Mike Mayock.